Vithiya RAJENDRA is a Partner in the Banking & Financial Disputes Practice.

 Apart from an active practice in the above, Vithiya is an advocacy trainer with the Singapore Institute of Legal Education and an instructor for the Preparatory Course leading to Part B of the Singapore Bar Examinations.
 Further, Vithiya graduated from law school having been awarded the Prize for the Top Student in Advocacy and placed on the Dean’s List.

-Matters of significance in which Vithiya has been involved in include:
+Matters of significance in which Vithiya has been involved in include advising / acting the following:

-• Acting for a Singapore incorporated company in successfully injuncting a Swiss bank from the commencement of winding-up proceedings based on claims for the sum of about US$3 million pursuant to bills of exchange.
+• A Singapore incorporated company in successfully injuncting a Swiss bank from the commencement of winding-up proceedings based on claims for the sum of about US$3 million pursuant to bills of exchange.

 Related Practices